If you’ve never had a piece of the world famous Sri Lankan Love cake in your life, you clearly have wasted your life so

 - In one bowl, beat the egg yolks and the sugar to form a smooth, thick cream that will ideally double in size.

 - In a separate bowl, mix together the roasted semolina and the butter.

 - Beat in the butter and the semolina mixture into the egg yolk mixture and add in the minced pumpkin preserve, cashews, the spices, golden syrup, lime rind and the essences.
 Mix well.

-- Pour the mixture into a well lined cake tray and bake at a moderate heat (350F) for 20-30 mins until a toothpick inserted into the middle comes out clean.
+- Pour the mixture into a well lined cake tray and bake at a moderate heat (350F) for 20-30 mins until a toothpick inserted into the middle comes out moist but clean.

 - Cut into small pieces (no big whopping sized pieces of this) and serve.